BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 Georg Cantor is an immensely famous mathematician who single-handedly founded the field of Set Theory, a deep and highly important branch of mathematics. -https://en.wikipedia.org/wiki/Georg_Cantor von Neumann's definition of Ordinal numbers is the standard definition still used to this day. -https://mathworld.wolfram.com/OrdinalNumber.html

-19 and beating Georg Cantor at his own game is pretty good.
+19 and beating Georg Cantor at his own game.
 </p>

 <p>